rdclif/GCloud-WebProject/README.md

-GCloud based persional project using the dynamic environment, Flask, gcloud datastore, and OAUTH.
+GCloud based personal project using the dynamic environment, Flask, gcloud datastore, and OAUTH.